The-HellBot/HellBot/README.md

 - Wait for requirements to finish.
 - Do human verification.
 - Select the type of session.
+    - HellBot Session
+        - Fill API ID, API HASH, Phone number (with country code).
+        - Paste the OTP received on Telegram.
+        - If You have Enabled 2-Step Verification then fill your password.
+        - Your HellBot Session Will be saved in your Telegram Saved Message.
     - Telethon
         - Fill API ID, API HASH, Phone number (with country code).
         - Paste the OTP received on Telegram.